Katze719/new-world-stamina-checker/README.md

 - Administrators can manage the system with `/add_xp`, `/set_level`, and `/reset_levels`
 - Level progress is stored in a SQLite database

+### Absence System
+- Users must be linked to a channel using `/link` before using the absence system
+- Use `/abwesenheit` to set up an absence period with start and end dates
+- The system automatically updates channel names and user roles
+- Early returns can be processed with `/anwesend`
+- Configure absence roles with `/set_abwesenheits_role`

 ### Channel Monitoring
 - Use `/set_check_channel` to monitor a channel for inactivity.
 - Use `/set_error_log_channel` to log errors.

+### VOD Review System
+- Use `/vod_review` to create structured player reviews
+- Reviews include ratings for 6 different skill categories
+- Review dates are automatically updated in the Google Sheet

 ---